 While we strongly encourage students to use the ecelinux workstations and servers, more advanced students are welcome to work directly on their own workstations without logging into an ecelinux server.
 This is not too much work if your are using a UNIX-like system (e.g., Mac OS X, Linux).
-It will require the student to install iverilog, gtkwave, and the PyMTL hardware modeling framework.
-For the final laboratory assignment, students will have to install the RISC-V cross-compiler as well.
-More information about installing these tools is available at the following links:
+It might require the student to install the GNU C/C++ compiler and the Criterion unit testing framework.
+The course staff cannot offer too much support for this, and please remember that all programming assignments must work on the ecelinux workstations and servers and also on TravisCI, since that is where the course staff will be doing the assessment.